asjadnaqvi/Pakistan-national-budgets/README.md

 | `budget<N>_<N>` | num | The value in PKR of item `ID6` `level` for year **<N>** given in budget of year **<N>**.
 This is the value of the current budget.  |

-*Note:* When comparing the values across the years remember to deflate them based on inflation.
+*Note:* When comparing the values across the years remember to deflate them using some  inflation index.

 ## :bar_chart: Interactive visualizations: